 Q: Your website has a lot of resources for artists who want to sell their work professionally.
 What advice would you give to a writer or artist who is just starting out with a tiny budget and big dreams?

 A: Luckily, creative careers can have little overhead.
 Sure, painters need supplies, but if you plan and don't just quit your day job, you can easily set up a business with little startup cost.
 There is a strong misconception that you need many years and thousands of dollars to do something creative I didn't.
 I got a part-time job when I had some clients so I would have steady money while I built business.
 It's not rocket science.
 You just have to be smart about it.

 For people just starting out, read and learn as much about your industry as possible.
 Find mentors.
 Connect with people.
 Use your strengths and set goals.
 Don't let fear get in the way; and if you have problems with that well, read my book!

 Most of all, if you want to have a real business, treat it like a business.
 You will have to market and network; you will have to handle invoices and clients.
 It isn't all peachy; but it's peachier than being stuck in a cubicle.

-Q: Many of our readers are curious about the practical aspects of making a change of such magnitude in their lives.
+Q: Many are curious about the practical aspects of making a change of such magnitude in their lives.
 What was the process like for you, and how can they best prepare themselves to stop "working for The Man" and become creatively self-employed?

 A: The hardest part for me is time management.
 I struggle with feeling "stuck" at home, not having coworkers to chat with.
 For me, the business part came naturally I was good at landing clients.
 Other areas especially accounting are things I'm not good at.
 I hire someone to do that.
 I have a friend who helped me with my websites.
 Things like that help.
 Do what you're good at and either learn or hire out for things you're not so good at.